GusMuche/homebridge-zipabox-platform/README.md

 ### Clear the cache
 Homebridge try to relaunch cached accessories before add the other one specified inside the config.json file. ~~If some old accessories doesn't disappear, try to put this option to "true".
 If other parameter given, parameter will be forced to false.~~
-If you reset the cache, you can loose all your rooom configuration and other topic inside iOS.
+If you reset the cache, you can loose all your room configuration and other topic inside iOS.
 If the problem is not solve, try to delete the file "cachedAccessories" inside folder "accessories" from homebridge installation.
+Additionally see Troubleshooting at the end of README.

 ### Window and Doors
 The plugin only get the status open or closed for door and window.
 It's like a contact sensor but with an other icon.
 If the user click on the button in HomeKit, the plugin will force the get position method.